-Lectures (approximately 60 % of total hours) will deal with central texts in the area covered by the course programme and will suggest directions for further work on behalf of the students.
+Lectures (approximately 60 % of total hours) will deal with central texts by the five authors mentioned in previous section in the area covered by the course programme and will suggest directions for further work on behalf of the students.
 The course will then involve students’ groupwork on selected case studies (approximately 40% of the total) in the forms of delivering presentations, practical exercise ect.

 There are 27 lectures lasting two hours each.

 The evaluation will be based: